efene/efene.github.io/_sources/language-introduction.txt

 So, what goes on the tail then? another pair, with the second item in the head and the rest in the tail

-And so on recursively until the last item is an empty list to signal that theres nothing else and that's the end of the list.
+And so on recursively until the last item is an empty list to signal that there's nothing else and that's the end of the list.

 Let's see an example: